You'll need CRM Admin rights in order to follow the steps in this article

 What are Opportunity Statuses & Opportunity Pipelines in Prospect CRM?

 These represent the key stages that happen (or could happen) when managing an opportunity.
-For example, your first Status may be 'Enquiry' and the next could be 'Meeting Booked', then finally having either 'Sold' or 'Lost' as your closing Status within an Opportunity Pipeline.
+For example, your first Status may be 'Unqualified' and the next could be 'Meeting Booked', then finally having either 'Sold' or 'Lost' as your closing Status within an Opportunity Pipeline.

 Opportunity Statuses need to be set up first, before they can be slotted into Opportunity Pipelines.